Online gambling directory

 unique form of entertainment delivers.
 That is perfectly fine, as

-mind parting with a small chunk of change because they can rationalize
+mind parting with a reasonable amount of money because they can rationalise

 the experience in saying it was the price paid for a little fun.

-This is perfectly fine if that person is an occasional player, or
+This is fine as long as that person is an occasional player, or

-if they hadn't ever really planned to devote the time to studying
+if they hadn't really planned to devote the time to studying

-the games or taking steps to ensure you actually win money during
+the games or taking steps to improve their chances of winning money during

 sessions.
-However, the truth is that most players prefer to win,
+However, the truth is that - given the choice - most players prefer to win,

-and there are proven ways to dramatically reduce your chances of
+and there are proven ways to dramatically reduce the chances of

-losing - namely by not playing games with bad odds - like keno.
+losing - namely by not playing games with bad odds - such as keno.

 Keno carries one of the highest house advantages of all games, weighing